tiagodeluna/study-notes/Azure/README.md

 ---

+# Azure Compute

+Azure compute is an on-demand computing service for running cloud-based applications.
+There are four common techniques for performing compute in Azure:

+## Virtual machines

+Software emulations of physical computers, where you're able to install and run software.
+You can run single VMs for testing, development, or minor tasks; or you can group VMs together to provide high availability, scalability, and redundancy.
+Azure has several features such that:

+### Availability sets

+A logical grouping of two or more VMs that help keep your application available during planned or unplanned maintenance.

+A *planned maintenance event* is when the underlying Azure fabric that hosts VMs is updated by Microsoft.
+When the VMs are part of an availability set, they're put into different *update domains*, which indicate groups of VMs and underlying physical hardware that can be rebooted at the same time.

+*Unplanned maintenance events* involve a hardware failure in the data center, such as a power outage or disk failure.
+The group of VMs that share common hardware are in the same *fault domain*, which is essentially a rack of servers, with power, cooling, and network hardware.
+In the event the hardware that supports a server rack becomes unavailable, only that rack of servers is affected by the outage.

+### Virtual Machine Scale Sets

+Virtual Machine Scale Sets let you create and manage a group of identical, load balanced VMs.
+They allow you to centrally manage, configure, and update a large number of VMs in minutes to provide highly available applications.
+The number of VM instances can automatically increase or decrease in response to demand or a defined schedule.

+### Azure Batch

+Azure Batch enables large-scale job scheduling and compute management with the ability to scale to tens, hundreds, or thousands of VMs.

+## Containers

+Virtualization environment for running applications.
+Unlike VMs, containers don't include an OS.
+Instead, they bundle the libraries and components needed to run the application and use the existing host OS.
+Azure supports Docker containers, and there are several ways to manage containers in Azure:

+### Azure Container Instances (ACI)

+It offers the fastest and simplest way to run a container in Azure.
+You don't have to manage any VMs or configure any additional services.
+It is a PaaS offering that allows you to upload your containers and execute them directly with automatic elastic scale.

+### Azure Kubernetes Service (AKS)

+The task of automating, managing, and interacting with a large number of containers is known as *orchestration*.
+AKS is a complete orchestration service for containers with distributed architectures with multiple containers.

+## Azure App Service

+A platform-as-a-service (PaaS) offering designed to host enterprise web-oriented applications without need of managing infrastructure.
+It offers automatic scaling and high availability.
+App Service supports both Windows and Linux, and enables automated deployments from GitHub, Azure DevOps, or any Git repo to support a continuous deployment model.

+## Serverless computing

+A cloud-hosted execution environment that runs your code but completely abstracts the underlying hosting environment.
+Serverless computing encompasses three ideas: the abstraction of servers, an event-driven scale, and micro-billing.

+*Micro-billing*: with serverless computing, you pay only for the time your code runs.
+If no active function executions occur, they're not charged.
+For example, if the code runs once a day for two minutes, they're charged for one execution and two minutes of computing time.

+Azure has two implementations of serverless compute:
+* **Azure Functions**, which can execute code in almost any modern language.
+They're commonly used when you need to perform work in response to an event, often via a REST request, timer, or message from another Azure service and when that work can be completed quickly, within seconds or less.
+They can be either stateless (the default) or stateful (called *Durable Functions*), where a context is passed through the function to track prior activity.
+* **Azure Logic Apps**, which are designed in a web-based designer and can execute logic triggered by Azure services without writing any code.
+Where Functions execute code, Logic Apps execute workflows designed to automate business scenarios from predefined logic blocks.

+---

+/*
 # Azure Portal

 ## Azure Portal dashboards

 A dashboard is a customizable collection of UI tiles displayed in the Azure portal.
 You add, remove, and position tiles to create the exact view you want, and then save that view as a dashboard.
 Dashboards are stored as JSON files, which you can download, edit manually and upload.
 You can create dashboards for specific roles within the organization, and then use role-based access control (RBAC) to control who can access that dashboard.
+*/

+---